torrejonv/teranode/docs/makefile.md

 ### Building:

 - `build`: A composite task that runs `build-dashboard` and `build-ubsv`.
-- `build-ubsv`: Builds the main UBSV project with certain tags and linker flags.
+- `build-ubsv`: Builds the main Teranode project with certain tags and linker flags.
 - `build-dashboard`: Installs npm dependencies and builds a dashboard UI.

 Other specific build tasks for different components: